Genesys with Deepgram Integration

 Configure AudioHook Monitor

-Once you've installed AudioHook Monitor, it will appear in your Integrations in the Genesys UI, as in the image below.
+Once you've installed AudioHook Monitor, it will appear under Admin > Integrations in the Genesys UI, as in the image below.
 Now click the three dots on the AudioHook row and choose Edit Integration.

 Choose Edit Integration from the menu